huguesjohnson/narpassword/README.md

 * Java library (no UI)
 * Java Swing UI - runs on anything that supports Swing
-* JavaFX UI - runs on anything that supports Java 11 + OpenJFX, only explicitly tested on Ubuntu and Windows
+* JavaFX UI - runs on anything that supports Java 11 + OpenJFX, only explicitly tested on Ubuntu
 * .NET UI - runs on Windows and Linux via Mono
 * Android UI - this mostly exists for me to learn how to build Android apps, it's built against a now old version of the SDK, I don't plan to release it on an app store